scottyob/leaf/docs/dev-references/variants.md

 IO pins change, even hardware is added.
 We also have the desire to have our software be ported to other hardware platforms.
 We do this by virtue of "Variants", as modelled from Meshtastic.

 To create a "variant", add one like the following.
-The "configuration.h" will attempt to load up this variant.h in the variant directory if the variant flag is set, and we can put variant specific defines here.
+The "hardware/configuration.h" will attempt to load up this variant.h in the variant directory if the variant flag is set, and we can put variant specific defines here.

 ```